The Norm (comic strip)

 The Norm is an American comic strip by Michael Jantze.
-It ran in newspapers, syndicated by King Features Syndicate, from August 1996 until September 12, 2004, when Jantze removed the strip from syndication to develop it as an online comic strip and television series.
+Running in newspapers syndicated by King Features Syndicate from August 1996 until September 12, 2004, the strip documents the everyday happenings and frequent personal commentaries of its titular protagonist, Theodore Norman Miller.
+Following the last printed strip in 2004, Jantze began to develop The Norm as an online comic strip and television series.
 "The Norm 4.0" rebooted in January 2015 and appears every Monday at GoComics.
 A book collection of the earlier color Sunday work is in print in English and other books and magazines are available in English, Swedish and Spanish by resellers on the internet.

 Characters and story

-Norm: The title character is Norman, who, with very few exceptions, is always referred to as "Norm".
+Theodore Norman Miller: The titular character and protagonist, who, with very few exceptions, is always referred to as "Norm".
 The title The Norm implies that he is a typical everyman.
 In one strip he states that "Actually my full name is 'Theodore Norman', but I use the first 3 and 4 letters because 3 plus 4 is seven and that's my lucky number."
 It was later revealed that his full name is actually Theodore Norman Miller.
 Norm is a graphic designer who is "twenty-something" and single, taking a casual approach to life.
 While he is not very socially adept, most people find him likable.
 His relaxed attitude and impulsiveness are the main source of interpersonal conflict within the strip.
-He has a fascination for new technology and gadgets and may be addicted to caffeine.
+While an avid reader, Norm also has a fascination for new technology and gadgets.
 He is also a Star Wars fan with a complete collection of action figures.
-Norm often breaks through the fourth wall and speaks directly to the reader.
+A recurring theme throughout the strip involves Norm often breaking the fourth wall and speaking directly to the reader.

 Boy Norm: A younger version of Norm that Norm reverts to at times when he is acting immature or feels like he is being treated as a child.
 Boy Norm particularly loves video games and lives on a diet of breakfast cereal.
 Boy Norm also acts as a sort of conscience for Norm, appearing to him and talking to him as another character.
 The advice he gives usually leads Norm toward making impulsive decisions.
 Boy Norm is not malicious or unkind; he is just a kid, Norm's inner child, who Norm lets out to play all too often.

-Reine Stark: Norm's best friend who he has known since college.
-She is a highly successful businesswoman; whose over-focused driven tendencies counterpoint Norm's relaxed attitude.
+Reine Miller (née Stark): Norm's best friend who he has known since college.
+She is a highly successful businesswoman whose over-focused driven tendencies counterpoint Norm's relaxed attitude.
 Though they have known each other a long time they were happy to just be friends; however, everyone who knew them thought they would make a good couple.
 Later, to please her parents Reine lied and said that she and Norm were engaged.
 This led to a convoluted trip to Hawaii with Reine's parents, in which Norm and Reine realized their true feelings for each other.
 Soon after they began dating and eventually marry.